brandur/sorg/content/drafts/redis-streams.md

 records that were written to the stream more than once.
-IDs can always be assumed to be ordered and if a consumer sees an ID smaller or equal to one that it knows that it consumes, it skips to the next record.
+IDs can always be assumed to be ordered and if a consumer sees an ID smaller or equal to one that it knows that it consumes, it safely skips to the next record.

 ### Simulating failure (#simulating-failure)

 It's well and good for me to claim that this system is fault-tolerant, but it's a more believable claim when we prove it.
-Operating at our small scale we're unlikely to see many problems in this system, so I've written the processes so that they simulate some.
+Operating at our small scale we're unlikely to see many problems, so processes are written to simulate some.
 10% of the time, the streamer will double-send every event in a batch.
-This models it failing midway through sending a batch and having to retry the operation.
+This models it failing midway through sending a batch and having to retry the entire operation.

-Likewise, each consumer will crash 10% of the time after handling a batch but before committing its transaction.
+Likewise, each consumer will crash 10% of the time after handling a batch but before committing the transaction that would set its state and checkpoint.

 Despite these artificial problems, because the system's designed to handle these edge cases and will tolerate them